-Netherlandish art with the Da Costa Book of Hours (c.1515, Pierpont Morgan Library, New York) by the native Bruges artist, Simon Bening (1483/4-1561).
-The importance of the innovations heralded by manuscript illumination in the northern Netherlands was not lost on Grimmer given that, in a fashion similar to the Limbourg brothers' illustration of July, see fig. 3, he too includes landscape, architecture and a highly accurate iconography of the seasons.
-In An Allegory of Summer with Three Signs of the Zodiac (fig. 5), the season is made recognisable by the weather and the activities of the figures depicted.
+The same type of calendar decoration was taken up once more in Netherlandish art with the Da Costa Book of Hours (c.1515, Pierpont Morgan Library, New York) by the native Bruges artist, Simon Bening (1483/4-1561).1 The importance of the innovations heralded by manuscript illumination in the northern Netherlands was not lost on Grimmer given that, in a fashion similar to the Limbourg brothers' illustration of July, he too includes landscape, architecture and a highly accurate iconography of the seasons.
+In An Allegory of Summer with Three Signs of the Zodiac (Private Collection), the season is made recognisable by the weather and the activities of the figures depicted.
 The signs of the zodiac in the sky also identify the time of year.
 Signs of the zodiac are rare in Grimmer's work and do not feature in An Allegory of Summer.
 Their inclusion in An Allegory of Summer with Three Signs of the Zodiac, however, demonstrates his clear knowledge of the traditions and techniques of manuscript illumination.

 An equally, if not more, important influence upon Grimmer's works came from his predecessor and compatriot, Pieter Brueghel the Elder (c.1525-c.1569).
-Figure 4 is one of six panels by Brueghel the Elder designed for the home of the wealthy Antwerp merchant Niclaes Jongelinck.
-The series, which represented the seasons or times of the year, included six works, five of which survive.
-Brueghel's unique sensitivity to rendering nature in all her glory marked a clear departure from his predecessors since he favoured suppressing the religious associations of earlier depictions of the seasons in favour of an unidealised vision of landscape.
+The Harvesters is one of six panels by Brueghel the Elder designed for the home of the wealthy Antwerp merchant Niclaes Jongelinck.
+The series, which represented the seasons or times of the year, included six works, five of which survive.4 Brueghel's unique sensitivity to rendering nature in all her glory marked a clear departure from his predecessors since he favoured suppressing the religious associations of earlier depictions of the seasons in favour of an unidealised vision of landscape.